Barley, onion, tomato

 - 150g pearl barley or pearled spelt, rinsed

-- 750ml good beef or chicken stock
+- 750ml good stock of your choice

 - Sea salt and freshly ground black pepper